tzvaita/tenny_resume_bot/README.md

 1. Open a terminal.

-2. Within the terminal, navigate to the bot's directory
+2. Within the terminal, navigate to the bot's bin directory

 ## In windows by using:
 ```